-STEM

-Educational Exhibits-Posters, Notebooks, and Display Boards
+STEM Astomony, Rocketry, Computer Science, Robotics, Educational Exhibits-Posters, Notebooks, and Display Boards

 - 1. The General Exhibit rules for ALL categories apply. - 2.
 For notebooks, display boards, and posters, no additional exhibit information is required; no manila envelope is needed for these exhibits. - 3.
 Exhibits in posters, notebooks, and display boards must contain substantial supporting educational materials. - 4.
 Educational display boards, posters, and notebooks should be creative and showcase details about the knowledge learned in the project during the current 4-H year.
 Value is placed on youth who can demonstrate how their skills have increased while completing the project.
 Each exhibit will be judged on uniqueness, creativity, neatness, accuracy of material, knowledge gained, and content.
 An exhibit judging score sheet will be available at www.engtech4ks.com.
 For example, a rocket that may have crashed and/or is highly damaged may be made into an educational display or poster that tells a great story with many lessons learned. - 5.
 Follow copyright laws, citing all sources of information in a standard notation.
-Sources of information must be cited on the front of your exhibit, including all posters and educational display boards. - 6.
-Educational displays are not to exceed a standard, commercial 3'x4' tri-fold display board.
+Sources of information must be cited on the front of your exhibit, including all posters and educational display boards.

+- 6. Educational displays are not to exceed 4' high x 3' wide x 2' deep.
 No card table exhibits will be allowed.
-Care should be taken to use durable materials that will withstand fair conditions. - 7.
-"Construction Kits" that are part of educational displays must be contained in cases (tackle boxes, sealable containers, etc) that may not be larger than 1'x2'x2' and must have a latch which securely keeps all components contained in the "Construction Kits".
+Care should be taken to use durable materials that will withstand fair conditions.
+Posters are limited to commercial 3' x 4' tri-fold display boards. - 7.
+"Construction Kits" that are part of educational displays must be contained in cases (tackle boxes, sealable containers, etc.) that may not be larger than 1'x2'x2' and must have a latch which securely keeps all components contained in the "Construction Kits".
 Other components are to adhere to the appropriate dimensions as stated elsewhere. - 8.
 Educational Project notebooks must be organized in a 3-ring binder. - 9.
-Any three-dimensional display exhibits may not be thicker than 2".

-- 10. Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute for an immediate disqualification.
-This is for safety reasons and includes both spent and live engines.
-Exhibitor's names, county or district, age, and year(s) in the project must be tagged or labeled in a prominent location on the notebook and/or "Construction Kit."
-For educational displays and/or posters, the exhibits name, county or district, age, and year(s) in the project must be tagged or labeled on the back of the exhibit.
+Any three-dimensional display exhibits may not be thicker than 2". - 10.
+Engines and igniters for rockets ARE NOT permitted with the exhibit and constitute for an immediate disqualification.
+This is for safety reasons and includes both spent and live engines. - 11.
+Exhibitor's names, county or district, age, and year(s) in the project must be tagged or labeled in a on the notebook and/or "Construction Kit."
+For educational displays and/or posters, the exhibits name, county, age, and year(s) in the project must be tagged or labeled on the back of the exhibit.
 Exhibit cards are not sufficient as they may be removed or repositioned for the display.
-Failure to label an exhibit may result in one ribbon placing deduction. - 11.
-Exhibits should possess the following qualities (in no particular order): - a.
-Central theme - b.
+Failure to label an exhibit may result in one ribbon placing deduction. - 12.
+Exhibits should possess the following qualities (in no particular order): - A central theme - b.
 What you want others to learn - c.
 Be designed and constructed in a manner benefiting the exhibit - d.
-Be something you are interested in - e.
-Be related to astronomy, computer systems, robotics, rocketry, or unmanned aerial systems. - 14.
+Be something you are interested in - 13.
 If a safety violation is noted by the judges, superintendent, or other staff, the exhibitors exhibit, at the judge's discretion, will receive a participation ribbon.